Finding the Best Places to Visit Near Nagpur for 2 Days

 - It’s a great educational stop if you are traveling with family or kids.

-My travel tip: Spend a little extra time in the library and museum section of the ashram because it’s full of letters, photos and stories that give you a glimpse into Gandhi’s daily life.
+Spend a little extra time in the library and museum section of the ashram because it’s full of letters, photos, and stories that give you a glimpse into Gandhi’s daily life.
 It’s humbling and inspiring.

-The first time I visited Navegaon, I was surprised at how peaceful it felt compared to bigger reserves like Tadoba.
-Tucked away in Gondia district, this park is a mix of forests, lakes and a beautiful dam.
-I spent an evening boating on the lake as the sun went down and it felt like the world had slowed down just for me.
+The first time I explored Navegaon, I was surprised at how peaceful it felt compared to bigger reserves.
+Tucked away in the Gondia district, this park is a mix of forests, lakes, and a beautiful dam.
+I love to spend an evening boating on the lake as the sun goes down, and it feels like the world has slowed down just for me.

 - The Navegaon Dam is stunning at sunset.

-Best time to visit: Winter, from November to February, when migratory birds flock here and the weather is cool.
+Winter, from November to February, is when migratory birds flock here, and the weather is cool.

-Khekranala is my go-to spot when I crave both adventure and peace.
+Khekranala is my go-to spot when you crave both adventure and peace.
 Surrounded by the Satpura hills, this lake is known for its calm waters and green forests.
-The first time I trekked here, I ended the day sitting by the lakeside and dipping my feet in the cool water.
-It was the simplest joy but so refreshing.
+End the day sitting by the lakeside while dipping your feet in the cool water.
+It is the simplest joy, but so refreshing.

 - There are short trekking trails nearby, making it great for adventure lovers.